 The Danes eat a lot of pork, so it is no wonder this traditional pork dish is a popular dinner meal in Denmark. Æbleflæsk is made of bacon, apples, onions, and sugar.
-The bacon is fried and then the apples are sliced and cooked with onions until soft and and then mixed with sugar.
+The bacon is fried and then the apples are sliced and cooked with onions until soft and then mixed with sugar.
 All the ingredients are then combined and served on rugbrod.Continue to 5 of 7 below.

 05 of 07

 Rugbrod is a dark rye bread that is considered a staple for most Danes.
-It is a very low in fat and contains no oil.
-It is high in fiber, and a whole grain and considered a healthier alternative to white bread.
+It is very low in fat and contains no oil.
+It is high in fiber, and whole grain and considered a healthier alternative to white bread.
 It's served at breakfast, lunch, and dinner in Denmark.
 Rugbrod can be found at any bakery or grocery store in Denmark, and many Danes make their own homemade rugbrod since they eat so much of it.

 06 of 07